When are the off-peak hours?

 Sometimes you need to check out and check in again during your journey, for example when transferring to another operator.
 Whether you keep your discount depends on your season ticket and the time between checking out and checking in.

-Travelling with a (promotional) ticket during off-peak hours
+Travelling with a (discounted) ticket during off-peak hours

 Frequently Asked Questions About Off-Peak Hours